shae-sims/MyBlog/_posts/2024-10-03-how-to-clean.md

     0   James           100
     3   Jane            95
 ```
+More explanation on any of the functions talked about in this article and the explanations of many other functions in pyjanitor can be found <a href="https://pyjanitor-devs.github.io/pyjanitor/api/functions/#janitor.functions.convert_date" target="_blank">here</a>

 ## Conclusion
 Pyjanitor can be a helpful tool to make data cleaning sweet and simple.
 It has many useful functions that streamline the data cleaning process.
 Now that you have learned a little bit about it go try it for yourself!
 Next time you are tasked with cleaning data use the pyjanitor package to help get the job done!